FeatureBaseDB/featurebase-docs/docs/sql-guide/issues/select-groupby-flatten-set-setq.md

 ## Cause

-SET and SETQ columns contain comma-limited arrays of values and are designed for low-cardinality data (one-to-many or many-to-many).
-This data would ordinarily be normalized to avoid duplication and reduce the database size.
+SET and SETQ data types are designed for low-cardinality data (one-to-many or many-to-many) that would ordinarily be normalized to avoid duplication and reduce the database size.

-This means a `SELECT...GROUP BY` query returns any array that contains an appropriate value, not the individual values.
+This means a `SELECT...GROUP BY` query returns the array itself, rather than individual values.

 ## Solution

-A `SELECT...GROUP BY` with a `FLATTEN()` hint returns individual values from the arrays as follows:
+A `SELECT...GROUP BY` with the `FLATTEN()` hint returns individual values from the arrays as expected:

 ```sql
 SELECT hobby, sum(income) FROM demo-table WITH (flatten(hobby)) GROUP BY hobby;